aloisdeniel/aloisdeniel.github.io/_posts/2016-08-17-task-from-intent.md

 await task;
 ```

-Then you can choose of the task output status at any time :
+Then you can choose the task output status at any time :

 ```csharp
 // Success